Daniel Filho

 João Carlos Daniel Filho (born 30 September 1937), best known as Daniel Filho, is a Brazilian film producer, director, actor, and screenwriter.
-He starred in the film Os Cafajestes, which was entered into the 12th Berlin International Film Festival.
+He starred in the 1962 film The Unscrupulous Ones, which was entered into the 12th Berlin International Film Festival.

+Personal life

+Filho was previously married to Regina Duarte, an actress who served as Special Secretary of Culture in the presidency of Jair Bolsonaro.